allegro/allegro.tech/_posts/2015-06-30-allegrotech-youth-success-story-of-education-program.md

 To have a full picture of the course, we asked the participants to sum it up and respond to a few questions.
 We asked about the best element of the whole program.

 *“Communicative workshop leaders that maintained humane relations with the participants.
-Tips for the future is something that the school will not provide.
+A tip for the future is something that the school will not provide.
 These were professional IT people that we met, so we could hear some really useful advice.”*